t-karasova/grs-samples-python/product/tutorials/tutorial_add_fulfillment_places.md

 ## Let's get started

-Changes to a product's inventory information may occur much more frequently than changes to its catalog information.
+Changes to a product inventory information may occur more frequently than changes to its catalog information.

-Fulfillment availability for some specific places may change, and you may decide to issue updates that describe this change instead of using the UpdateProduct method to re-specify the entire product's fulfillment information.
+After the fulfillment availability for some specific places has changed, you may decide to push updates describing this change instead of using the ```UpdateProduct``` method to respecify the entire product fulfillment information.

-In such cases, the AddFulfillmentPlaces and RemoveFulfillmentPlaces methods can be used to incrementally update a product's fulfillment changes based on which place IDs are added or removed for a given fulfillment type.
+In such cases, ```AddFulfillmentPlaces``` and ```RemoveFulfillmentPlaces``` methods can be used to incrementally update product fulfillment.
+The place IDs are added to or removed from a given fulfillment type based on the fulfillment changes.

 These methods are asynchronous because of downstream optimizations that support hundreds of concurrent updates per product, without sacrificing performance.